-2. Jurisdictions with strategic AML/CFT deficiencies that have not committed to an action plan developed with the FATF to address key deficiencies as of February 2010.
+2. Jurisdictions with strategic AML/CFT deficiencies that have not committed to an action plan developed with the FATF to address key deficiencies as of June 2010.
 The FATF calls on its members to consider the risks arising from the deficiencies associated with each jurisdiction, as described below.

-Angola

-Democratic People's Republic of Korea (DPRK)
+Democratic People's Republic of Korea (DPRK) Sao Tome and Principe

-Ecuador

-Ethiopia

-- Despite the FATF's efforts, these jurisdictions have not constructively engaged with the FATF or an FSRB as of February 2010 and have not committed to the international AML/CFT standards. - 3.
-Jurisdictions previously publicly identified by the FATF as having strategic AML/CFT deficiencies, which remain to be addressed as of February 2010^2 :
+Despite the FATF's efforts, this jurisdiction has not constructively engaged with the FATF or an FSRB as of June 2010 and has not committed to the international AML/CFT standards.